CCIW source code

 Tests can be run like so:

-$ fab test
+$ fab production deploy

 The major components of the site are:

-1) Information about the camps that are run.
+Information about the camps that are run.
 This is all on publically accessible parts of the site.

 Booking - for campers (or their parents) to book places on camp and pay.

 Used by a few people to add camp information, for example.
 Also used by booking secretary to add/manage information about bookings, and various other staff functions.

 Leaders and officers.

 This contains utilities for leaders:

-* to manage an officer list for their camp
+- to manage an officer list for their camp

 - to view applications from officers

-* to manage references for officers
+- to manage references for officers

 - to download booking information about campers booked on the camp

 …and other things